rjsf-team/react-jsonschema-form/docs/contributing.md

 ### Code coverage

-Code coverage reports are currently available only for the `@rjsf/core` package.
+Code coverage reports are currently available only for the `@rjsf/core` theme package.
 They are generated using [nyc](https://github.com/istanbuljs/nyc) each time the `npm test-coverage` script is run.
 The full report can be seen by opening `./coverage/lcov-report/index.html`.

+#### Utils and validator-ajvX code coverage

+100% code coverage is required by the `@rjsf/utils` and `@rjsf/validator-ajv6` and `@rjsf/validator-ajv8` tests.
+If you make changes to those libraries, you will have to maintain that coverage, otherwise the tests will fail.

 ## Releasing